How to Set Boundaries in a New Relationship

 Boundaries are of many types.
 They range from personal and emotional to mental.
 When you plan a ‘date-night’ with your partner, just the two of you, without your phones or any other distractions is an example of a healthy boundary.
 In the dating stage, setting healthy boundaries allows each person to have some personal time to get to know each other.

-If you’re unable to set boundaries in a relationship, it can cause you stress and can make taking care of your personal needs complicated.
+If you’re unable to set boundaries in a relationship, it can cause you to stress and can make taking care of your personal needs complicated.
 It can make you feel either ignored, abandoned, or smothered in a relationship.

 Healthy boundaries in a dating relationship allow people to care for one another’s needs as well as themselves while at the same time respecting the other person.